Some keep arguing that UML is overly complex. They keep looking for “simpler” solutions.

 Developers will come to you looking for clarifications.

 – Hey, Mr. Architect, should we throw an exception here?
 Or rather return an error?

 – Do we need a network controller interface?
 Or will a class do it?

 – How should I handle failures in this particular use case?

 – What’s the sales order object’s state if the user kills the app while it has unsaved changes?

 You can use UML to address all of these questions.

 And you don’t need to know the entire UML standard by heart.
 Based on my experience, knowing some UML is actually better than knowing all the details.
 I worked with UML experts who made me understand what “paralysis by analysis” means.

 Don’t get lost in the details.

-It also delves into UML, the communication standard that every software engineer needs to know.
+My course UML and Object-Oriented Design Foundations discusses the fundamentals of object orientation, and delves into UML, the communication standard every software engineer needs to know.